Ghislaine Maxwell: Sex-trafficking trial

 In April 2021, US District Judge Alison Nathan ruled that Maxwell would face two separate trials, one for the sex trafficking charges and another for perjury.
-Nathan delayed the first trial to 29 November 2021 after Maxwell's defence lawyers successfully argued that the new charges added in March 2021 did not give them enough time to prepare for trial.
+Nathan delayed the first trial to 29 November 2021, after Maxwell's defence lawyers successfully argued that the new charges added in March 2021 did not give them enough time to prepare for trial.
 Maxwell appeared in court on 15 November 2021.
 The trial commenced on 29 November with opening statements.
 Twelve jurors had been picked, plus six alternates, from a pool of forty to sixty people.

-Psychology professor Elizabeth Loftus was called as an expert witness for the defence and provided testimony on false memory syndrome.
+Prosecutor Lara Pomerantz and Audrey Strauss chose to focus on four out of more than 100 victims.
+One girl, who was presented to the courtroom as "Jane", testified that Maxwell and Epstein had preyed upon her as she attended summer arts camp in 1994.
+The two predators set up a pyramid scheme in which they would reward with additional money vulnerable girls who brought to them another vulnerable girl.
+The girls were essentially turned into prostitutes for hire by a "grooming playbook".
+Of the four witnesses only one, Annie Farmer, chose to identify herself.
+Juan Alessi, Epstein's concierge in Manhattan, provided some of the most damning testimony.
+The prosecutors said she was hired by Epstein and used these "means to support her lifestyle".

 Maxwell chose not to testify, telling the judge "Your honour, the government has not proved its case beyond a reasonable doubt.
 So there is no need for me to testify."
+She was represented by Jeff Pagliuca.
 A spokesperson for Maxwell's family had previously said she was "too fragile" to testify.

-In early December 2021, Twitter suspended the account “@TrackerTrial”, an account monitoring Maxwell's trial.
+The psychology professor Elizabeth Loftus was called as an expert witness for the defence and provided testimony on false memory syndrome.
+In early December 2021, Twitter suspended the account "@TrackerTrial", an account monitoring Maxwell's trial.
 The account was two weeks old and had 525,000 followers before its suspension.

-On 28 December, as the jury completed its fourth full day of deliberations, judge Nathan said she feared jurors and trial participants might become infected with COVID-19 and forced to quarantine, raising the possibility of a mistrial.
-She later said that she had extended the jury's hours to 6 pm and would also have deliberations continue through the holiday weekend until the jury reached a verdict.
+On 28 December, as infections from COVID-19 rose in the city, judge Nathan extended the jury's sitting times, as she was concerned that juror infections would raise the possibility of a mistrial.